 FEast: July 20th

-Pregnant women, childbirth, nurses, reptiles
+Pregnant people, childbirth, nurses, reptiles

 Margaret's historicity is often debated since we do not have any primary documents about her life.
 Tradition holds that she was born in what is now Turkey around the year 289.
 Her father was a pagan priest and her mother passed away while she was very young, so her nurse played a large part in raising her.
 Her nurse was a Christian, so when Margaret decided she wanted to be Christian as well, her father disowned her.